ShyeChern/nodejs-template/README.md

 Sample to add arguments in command line at runtime
 > npm run show-args --username=weq --password=23 --

+## Running in Docker
+1. Create a file named docker-compose.yml and by following the format in docker-compose.yml.example
+2. Run **docker-compose --env-file .env.production up** (Specify your .env file)

 Feel free to contact me at chern-97@hotmail.com